muety/muetsch.io/source/_posts/my-experiences-with-the-oracle-java-11-developer-certification.md

 ## The Exam
 After I had spent about 1.5 full work days for preparation, I eventually felt confident enough to register for the exam.
 It takes place online and you can choose from a variety of different dates and times.

-I was very satisfied with the learning path so far.
-However, there were a few points about the exam which I was not happy about.
+I was perfectly satisfied with the learning path so far.
+However, there were a few points about the exam which I did not quite like that much.

 While the certification program itself is offered by Oracle, the exam takes place through an external provider called Pearson VUE.
 Being spezialized on online exams, they take various measures to prevent cheating.
 In principle, this is a positive thing.
 I could not take a certificate seriously if I knew that you could google during the exam or do partner work.
 However, in my opinion, things were a bit too strict here.